 A bachelor's degree from an accredited institution is required for admission.
-Personal experience, maturity, sense of ministry and aptitude, as demonstrated during an interview process, also are considered for admission.
+Personal experience, maturity, and a sense of ministry and aptitude, as demonstrated during an interview process, also are considered for admission.
 Advanced standing may be given for previous graduate degrees in selected fields.

-Program Outcomes (PO) and Student Learning Outcomes (SLO)
+Program Goals (PG) and Student Learning Outcomes (SLO)

-Expected Program Outcomes and Student Learning Outcomes for the Master of Arts in Marriage and Family Therapy program at Louisville Seminary are as follows:
+Expected Program Goals and Student Learning Outcomes for the Master of Arts in Marriage and Family Therapy program at Louisville Seminary are as follows:

-Program Outcomes
+Program Goals

-- PO 1: To graduate students prepared to provide individual, couple and family therapy as entry-level professional MFT practitioners (KY Marriage and Family Therapy Associate). - PO 2: To graduate students who demonstrate multicultural competence and are able to provide individual, couple and family therapy with diverse clients. - PO 3: To graduate students with an entry-level professional ability to reflect theologically on their clinical practice and the theories that inform their work.
+- PG1 To graduate students prepared with clinical and theoretical tools to provide individual, couple and family therapy as entry-level professional MFT practitioners. - PG2 To graduate students who demonstrate cultural competence and are able to provide individual, couple and family therapy with diverse clients. - PG3 To graduate students with an entry-level professional ability to reflect theologically/spiritually on their clinical practice in a multi-faith world. - PG4 To graduate students with commitments to service, advocacy and public participation as an MFT.